superagent-ai/superagent/README.md

 3. See the setup instructions for the UI in the `ui` folder.

-## ⛓️ Deploy on Replit
-Superagent has first grade support for running on [Replit](https://replit.com).
-You can use the official public Repl to get started.

 ## 📦 Run locally with docker and docker compose

 In the `.docker` folder there are multiple docker-compose files.